Calendar Island Linen Towels

 All Brahms Mount towels are pre-washed and pre-shrunk.
 While our products have the ease of home washing and drying, they are still made of natural fibers and should be cared for accordingly.

-Tumble dry on delicate setting, low or no heat.
-Linen will become brittle if it is dried at a high heat temperature or for an extended period.
+- Tumble dry on a delicate setting, low or no heat.
+The linen will become brittle if it is dried at a high heat temperature or for an extended period.
 When the fabric rubs on itself in a “dry” condition, it will abrade and show ﬁber on the surface.